Techcoop-Asia/.github/profile/README.md

 # TechCoop is building the AgriFintech backbone of Southeast Asia

-We empower SMEs and large agribusinesses with a **tech-driven platform to finance, digitize, and manage their farmer networks** — improving productivity, reliability, and financial inclusion at scale.
+We empower MSMEs and large agribusinesses with a **tech-driven platform to finance, digitize, and manage their farmer networks** — improving productivity, reliability, and financial inclusion at scale.

 Our model unlocks a **\$400B+ agriculture economy** by enabling seamless **Access to Finance, Market, and Technology** across the value chain — from agribusinesses to cooperatives to farmers.